Date and Time

-David Miliband, President and CEO of the International Rescue Committee (IRC), will speak at Duke about the impact of the pandemic on humanitarian work around the world on November 17th at 5:30PM.
+David Miliband, President and CEO of the International Rescue Committee (IRC), spoke at Duke University this past November about the impact of the pandemic on humanitarian work around the world.

 Miliband is the President and CEO of the International Rescue Committee.
 He oversees the agency’s relief and development operations in over 30 countries, its refugee resettlement and assistance programs throughout the United States and the IRC’s advocacy efforts in Washington and other capitals on behalf of the world’s most vulnerable people.